serious-44/ssp/README.md

 So you have to assemble a text file with timestamps and clip descriptions.
 This program contains a clip-editor to build the timestamp files for your girls yourself.

-May be, you find some timestamp files where you found the vsp2movie3 program.
+You find some timestamp files in a different Github repository. https://github.com/serious-44/ssp-data

+You want to share your timestamp files?
+In my opinion, the most easy way is to fork and upload to https://github.com/serious-44/ssp-data .

 ---- Getting the preview images